Churchbury Photographic Services Ltd – GDPR Policy

 - Data must be encrypted before being transferred electronically.
 The Digital Executive can explain how to send data to authorized contacts.

 - Employees will never save copies of personal data to their own computers.

 The law requires Churchbury Photographic to take responsibility for ensuring the data is kept accurate and up to date, and it is the responsibility of all employees to take reasonable steps to ensure it is kept as accurate and up to date as possible.

 - Data will be held in as few places as necessary.
 Staff will not create any unnecessary additional data sets.

 - Staff must take every opportunity to ensure data is updated.
 For example, by confirming a school’s details when they call i.e. changes to Head or office staff.

 - Data should be updated as inaccuracies are discovered.
 For example, if a school no longer exists it is deleted from our data base.

 - Card Machine receipts will be stored for 6 years, plus the current year.

-- Photographs will be stored for 7 years (school life, e.g. reception to year 6)
+- Photographs and corresponding QR tickets will be stored as JPEGs for 7 years (school life, e.g. reception to year 6)